crate/crate/blackbox/docs/admin/system-information.rst

 ------------

-The ``sys.jobs_metrics`` table provides an overview of the query latency in the cluster for each node.
+The ``sys.jobs_metrics`` table provides an overview of the query latency in the cluster.
 Jobs metrics are not persisted across node restarts.

+The metrics are aggregated for each node and each unique classification of the statements.

 .. note::